davidgundry/explicit-framing/design/pre-registration.md

 **Accuracy**: Accuracy will be measured as the proportion of data collected that corresponds to standard English word order.

-**Enjoyment**: Enjoyment will be measured using the Intrinsic Motivation Inventoy: Enjoyment Subscale.
+**Enjoyment**: Enjoyment will be measured using the Intrinsic Motivation Inventory: Enjoyment Subscale.
 (Deci and Ryan, n.d.)

 **Play Framing** Play Framing will be measured with adapted versions of the "Direct Play" questions of the Play Experience Scale (Pavlas et al. 2012):